google/WebFundamentals/src/content/en/updates/2018/08/reportingapi.md

   ...
 }]
 ```
-[Other report types](#reportypes) discusses how to set up CSP reporting.
+[Report types](#reportypes) discusses how to set up CSP reporting.
 {: .note }

 The Reporting API was designed to be out of band from your web app.
-The browser captures, queues + batches, and sends reports automatically
+The browser captures, queues and batches, then sends reports automatically
 at the most opportune time.
 Reports are
 sent internally by the browser, so there's little to no performance concern
 (e.g. network contention with your app) when using the Reporting API.
 There's